PrefectHQ/prefect/docs/guides/deployment/daemonize.md

 ---
-description: Set up a systemd service to daemonize a Prefect worker or create long-running deployment serve process
+description: Set up a systemd service to daemonize a Prefect worker or create a long-running deployment serve process
 tags:
     - systemd
     - daemonize